Configure Authentication

 "WebAuthn not supported"

 The user's browser does not support the WebAuthn API.
-This is rare on modern browsers but can happen on older versions or certain embedded browser views.
-Check window.PublicKeyCredential before showing the passkey option.
+This is rare on modern browsers but can occur in older versions or embedded browser views (e.g., in-app browsers).
+You can check for support before showing the passkey option:

 The user dismissed the browser's passkey prompt.
 This is not an error -- simply allow the user to try again.